spetitjean/XMG-2/MetaGrammars/synframe/LVC/README.md

 # Content:

-* folder Description contains a short documentation of the mg
+* folder Description contains a short documentation of the metagrammar

-* lvc-stehen_v2.mg: the initial metagrammar

-* types.mg: description of the type hierarchy
+* types.mg: description of the type hierarchy (used by other the two following mg files)

 * lvc-stehen-syn.mg: description of the syntactic structures to compile (with type hierarchy generated):